jsbayley/jsbayley/README.md

   </p>

   <p>
-    I write about Engineering Experience, design psychology, and practical wisdom for better work at <a href="https://optimal.engineer">Optimal Engineer</a>.
-I also publish <a href="https://handmade.technology">Handmade Technology</a>, a newsletter for AEC Developers exploring craft, code, and the tools shaping the built environment.
+    I write about Engineering Experience, design psychology, and practical wisdom for better work at <a href="https://www.linkedin.com/newsletters/7261809617679052800/" target="_blank">Optimal Engineer</a>.
+I also publish <a href="https://www.linkedin.com/newsletters/7389619439480053760/" target="_blank">Handmade Technology</a>, a newsletter for AEC Developers exploring craft, code, and the tools shaping the built environment.
   </p>

   <p><strong>Currently building:</strong></p>